privacore/helppages-findx/en/safesearch.md

 1. Click the options icon to open the sidebar.
 2. Click **Settings**.
-3. Next to **Safe Search**, slide the toggle button to the right.
+3. Next to **Safe Search**, click the toggle button to slide it to the right.
+The toggle will become blue, indicating that the feature is active.

-To disable Safe Search, slide the toggle button back to the left.
+To disable Safe Search, click the toggle button again to slide it back to the left.